Patriotic Atheist American Heritage

 I’ve studied constitutional law, history, and my own genealogy.
 I know what my heritage is.
 Apparently, you don’t know me at all.

-So, let me give you a little introduction to me, my knowledge about the constitution, and whether or not I have any American heritage.
+So, let me give you a little introduction to me, my knowledge about the Constitution, and whether or not I have any American heritage.

 We’ll start with the constitutional lesson.